nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------
 ## Future Features to be added (Coming Soon!)<a id='1.1'></a>

+To enhance your tracking process, MODPRO will let you:
-* Add the ability to edit the case sensitivity of module code in task, modules and exams.
+* Edit the case sensitivity of module code in tasks, modules and exams.
-* Add the ability to add exam time and exam venue.
-* Add the ability to tick the checkboxes using the mouse.
+* Tick checkboxes of tasks using the mouse.
+* Add time and venue for exams.
-* Add the ability to undo commands.
+* Undo commands.

-* Add more error messages when duplicate prefixes are being used.
+To provide you with a better user experience, MODPRO will:
+* Improve the handling of duplicate prefixes in commands, by recognizing and rejecting them.

 --------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>